EXisting Buildings

 AC to Heat Pump

-This model reach code establishes a ‘Time of Replacement’ policy.
-It requires that property owners upgrade their equipment at the time of equipment replacement, such as during failures or renovations, by either installing a heat pump or implementing a set of designated energy efficiency measures.
+Produced in collaboration with the Statewide Reach Codes Program, this model ordinance stablishes a ‘Time of Replacement’ policy.
+The model code language supports a reach code requiring that any existing single-family home involving replacement or alteration of an existing air conditioning system or installation of a new air conditioning must either include a heat pump space heater as the primary heating system or install other energy conservation measures.
 This approach targets a natural point of intervention in a building’s lifecycle.
 By focusing on equipment replacement events, this policy minimizes disruption to property owners while ensuring progress toward decarbonization.

 Coming Soon (Q2 2025)